Discover resources and guidelines to help you curate your research data.

 - Please notify your School Administrator when the boxes are ready for archiving.

 The boxes will be stored in a secure locked store room in your Department until capacity is reached.
 If capacity is reached in the store room staff will be notified to identify which documentation can be securely stored with an external storage company.
 This cannot happen without the Principal Investigator's consent.

-To retrieve your archived box please email the saved completed copy of the Project Archive Log to your School Administrator/ Faculty Assistant and indicate which box number you wish to have.
-Boxes will be returned to you within 7 working days from the day of your request [or 14 working days during the summer holidays].
+To retrieve your archived box please email the saved completed copy of the Project Archive Log to your School Administrator or Faculty Assistant and indicate which box number you wish to have.
+Boxes will be returned to you within 7 working days from the day of your request (or 14 working days during the summer holidays).